hashicorp/terraform-guides/infrastructure-as-code/dynamic-aws-creds/README.md

 $ terraform apply -auto-approve
 ```

-Notice we added the `-auto-approve` switch below.
-This tells Terraform to just run the apply with out prompting us to verify we actually wanted to apply.
+Notice we added the `-auto-approve` switch.
+This tells Terraform to just run the apply without prompting us to verify we actually wanted to apply.

 ##### Response